Business, B.S. (Abington)

 Entrance To Major

-In order to be eligible for entrance to this major, students must complete one of the following courses: MATH 22 or MATH 40 or MATH 41 or MATH 110 or MATH 140.
+In order to be eligible for entrance to major, students must complete the following courses with a grade of C or higher:

 In addition, students also must satisfy the following requirements: